cyberbotics/webots/docs/reference/skin.md

 For example, when using Ogre format, if the model name is "test_model", it imports the binary mesh files "test_model.mesh" and "test_model.skeleton" placed in the "skins/test_model/" subdirectory, inside the current project directory.
 The materials used by the imported mesh have to be defined in the `appearance` field.

-- `appearance`: list of [Appearance](#appearance.md) nodes defining the materials used by the mesh defined in the `model` field.
+- `appearance`: list of [Appearance](#appearance.md) and [PBRAppearance](#pbrappearance.md) nodes defining the materials used by the mesh defined in the `model` field.
-In order to be correctly used, the `name` field of the child [Appearance](#appearance.md) node has to match the material name used in the mesh definition.
+In order to be correctly used, the `name` field of the child appearance node has to match the material name used in the mesh definition.
-If multiple [Appearance](#appearance.md) nodes have the same `name` field value, the first one is used.
+If multiple appearance nodes have the same `name` field value, the first one is used.

 - The `bones` fields contains a list of [SolidReference](#solidreference.md) nodes that provide the information to attach a Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes.
 In order to setup correctly the skeleton, the solids have to have the same names as specified in the skeleton.